-In September 2015, the Company completed Net Smelter Royalty Agreements (the "Royalty Agreements") between two of the Company's subsidiaries and Exploraciones Apolo Resources S.A.C., an affiliate of Entrée Gold Inc. ("Entrée").

-Pursuant to these agreements, the Company has granted a royalty for a 0.5% net smelter return ("NSR") on its wholly-owned Cañariaco Copper Project in Peru, in exchange for the aggregate sum of \$500,000.
-The aggregate sum of \$500,000 was received from Entrée upon successful registration of the Royalty Agreements in Peru.
-Funds will be used for general corporate purposes and activities at the Cañariaco Copper Project including community related activities.
+In September 2015, the Company completed Net Smelter Royalty Agreements between two of the Company's subsidiaries and Exploraciones Apolo Resources S.A.C., an affiliate of Entrée Gold Inc. ("Entrée") granting Entrée a royalty for a 0.5% net smelter return ("NSR") on the Company's wholly-owned Cañariaco Copper Project in Peru.
+The Company received \$500,000 from Entrée for the NSR.